Custom forecast models

 Dict(

-), # input indexes 1,2,3 are used to compute forecast vars 1,2 with 1st Flux.Dense object
+), # input indexes 1,2,3 are used to compute demand forecast vars separately with 1st Flux.Dense object

 Dict(

-), # input index 4 is used to compute forecast vars 3,4 with 2nd Flux.Dense object
+), # input index 4 is used to compute both price forecast vars with 2nd Flux.Dense object

 ]